 할 수 있는 건 정원에 이 세상에 예쁜 너를 닮은 꽃을 피운 다음 니가 아는 나로 숨쉬는 것.

-“The I-can-do thing, in this garden, in this world, is, after the pretty-you resembling flower growing, the breathing as the you-knowing me thing.”
+“The I-can-do thing, in this garden, in this world, is, after the pretty-you resembling flower growing, the breathing as the me-who-is-known-by-you thing.”

 Makes your head spin, right?
 We won’t even get it into it.
 But you should be aware of the power that this holds.
 It makes the language incredibly versatile, and I absolutely love it.